longaccess/longaccess-client/README.md

 Dependencies
 ------------

-The prebuilt binary packages are self-container, i.e. they do not have any hard external dependencies.
+The prebuilt binary packages are self-contained, i.e. they do not have any hard external dependencies.
 There is however a soft dependency on an external tool to securely delete files from the filesystem, see below for more information.
 When installing from source most dependencies are automatically installable via `pip`.
 On some platforms the installation might require manually installing development packages, e.g. on [Fedora Linux][] you might need to install the `python2-devel` package.
+Additionally if graphical user interface dialogs are desired [PySide][] must be available.

 Usage
 -----